Navigatron/notes/content/cooking/sauerkraut.md

 - then add the dry sauerkraut, spices and liquids to the same pan

 It's done when it's hot, I guess.
 Goes good with pork or kielbasa.

+Dad threw it in the oven at 350, left for maybe an hour.
+Got dark brown on top.

+Whole black peppercorns.